How to Dilute Developer? [40 to 30 Vol, 30 to 20 Vol, & 20 to 10 Vol]

 |20 vol. to 10 vol.||1 part 20 vol. peroxide||1 part|

 Note: Water is the best thing to dilute the developer.
 You may use tap water also.

 Recommended Hair Developer Products

-If you are looking for best hair developers, please check below list:
+If you are looking for the best hair developers, please check the below options:

 - Salon Care 20 Volume Creme Developer

 - Marianna Super Star 40 Volume Creme Developer

 - L’Oreal Technique Oreor Creme 30 Volume Developer

 How to dilute 40 volume developer to 30?